Here’s one from the archives, AKA the old Sprout. Want to explore the archives? Dive right in, you’ll find over 5000 articles from 2007 to 2016.

-Update: This article was first published on the 11th December 2010.
-Since then the Welsh Assembly Government have responded.
+This article was republished on the 5th January 2011, as the Welsh Government responded.
 Scroll down for their response!

 Today I felt was time to actually get around to being a more active member of TheSprout.